 - Lack of coordination

 - Significant increase or decrease in breathing and heart rate

 - Changes in appetite

 - Trouble with memory

-The most commonly abused prescription drugs that people seek addiction treatment for at Restore Detox Treatment Center, are opioid painkillers such as morphine, codeine, Oxycontin, and fentanyl.
+The most commonly abused prescription drugs that people seek addiction treatment for at Restore Detox Treatment Center are opioid painkillers such as morphine, codeine, Oxycontin, and fentanyl.
 Opioids create a powerful pleasurable response, which can easily reinforce drug-seeking and drug-taking behavior.
-Because of an increase in the amount of opioid prescriptions written and given out by physicians, the number of people abusing prescription opioids nearly tripled between the years of 1992 and 2012.
-Due to the alarming statistics on prescription drugs, the development and effectiveness of opioid addiction treatment at Restore Drug Rehab LA has also increased.
+Because of an increase in the number of opioid prescriptions written and given out by physicians, the number of people abusing prescription opioids nearly tripled between the years of 1992 and 2012.
+Due to the alarming statistics on prescription drugs and the increasing demand for effective treatment, we have further developed and enhanced the productivity of opioid addiction treatment programs offered at Restore Drug Rehab LA.

-Addiction to opioids is usually treated by transferring the patient onto a safer, more controlled dose of another opioid, such as methadone or buprenorphine.
+Opioid addiction is occasionally treated by transferring the patient onto a safer, more controlled dose of another opioid, such as methadone or buprenorphine.
 The dose is maintained for the appropriate period of time, determined by a physician, before being slowly tapered down over the course of several weeks.

-Recognizing and admitting that you have a problem with prescription drugs, is the first and most important step of any successful recovery.
-Restore Drug Treatment LA is dedicated to helping people who seek treatment, by assisting them in learning how to overcome their addiction and keep from relapsing in the future.
+Recognizing the existence of a substance use disorder and accepting the need for help from a certified prescription drug rehab facility is the first and most important step of any successful recovery.
+Restore Drug Treatment LA is dedicated to helping people who seek treatment by assisting them in learning how to overcome their addiction and keep from relapsing in the future.